nicoleshklover/Data_Analysis_Final_Project/README.md

 ## Outcome

 We found that unfortunately even now days race, sex and nationality has an influence on school tuition and future salary. <br>
 We received a grade of 93 for our project.
-The entire project was implemented using the R programming language within R Studio.
+The entire project was implemented using R programming language within R Studio.